Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Related Literature

 MNP models constitute a notable exception to the above tradeoff as they allow for flexible substitution patterns via \emph{interpretable} covariance relationships.
 Moreover, if additional flexibility is desired, they can be extended to allow the deterministic utilities to follow the functional form of a neural network \citep{Hruschka2007}.
 Conversely, if researchers desire a more parsimonious or interpretable model, analysts can constrain the covariance structure via penalization methods as in \citet{Jiang2025} or via factor structures as we illustrate in Section \ref{sec:simulation}.
 Despite these virtues, empirical applications of MNP are relatively sparse in the literature due, in large part, to the difficulty of evaluating MNP choice probabilities.

 More broadly, MNP models are just one member of a larger class of RUM models featuring correlated error terms.
-Analogous to MNP, other members can be generated by assuming errors of the form $\vec{\epsilon} = \cov^{1/2} \vec{\epsilon}^*$, where $\cov^{1/2}$ is a square-root scale matrix and $\vec{\epsilon}^*$ is a vector of exchangeable errors.
-For example, $\epsilon_j^* \overset{iid}{\sim} \text{Gumbel}(0, 1)$ results in a correlated Gumbel distribution with scale matrix $\cov$.
-As another example, we could assume $\vec{\epsilon}^* \sim \text{Multivariate-}t(\vec{0}, \mat{I}, \nu)$ to capture heavy tail behavior via the degrees-of-freedom parameter $\nu > 0$ ($\mat{I}$ denotes an identity matrix). \citet{Bagheri2025} consider correlated error distributions formed in this manner, resorting to expensive simulation methods to approximate the choice probabilities because an efficient algorithm (GHK) is available only in the Gaussian case.
+Analogous to MNP, other members can be generated by assuming errors of the form $\vec{\epsilon} = \cov^{1/2} \vec{\epsilon}^*$, where $\vec{\epsilon}^*$ is a vector of exchangeable errors, $\cov$ is a scale matrix, and $\cov^{1/2}$ is a matrix factor such that $\cov^{1/2}(\cov^{1/2})^{\top} = \cov$.
+This is the very general class of model we focus on in this paper.
+For example, $\epsilon_j^* \overset{iid}{\sim} \text{Gumbel}(0, 1)$ results in a correlated Gumbel distribution with scale matrix $\cov$, which allows us to generalize MNL and mixed-MNL.
+As another example, we could assume $\vec{\epsilon}^* \sim \text{Multivariate-}t(\vec{0}, \mat{I}, \nu)$ to capture heavy tail behavior via the degrees-of-freedom parameter $\nu > 0$. \citet{Bagheri2025} also consider correlated error distributions formed in this manner, but they need to resort to expensive simulation methods to approximate the choice probabilities because an efficient algorithm (GHK) is available only in the Gaussian case.
+Our approach allows one to circumvent this computational barrier using a neural net emulator for general discrete choice probabilities.

-The primary contribution of this work is an amortized inference framework that produces accurate, reusable, and computationally efficient estimates of choice probabilities for RUM models with general error distributions, including those featuring nontrivial correlation structures.
+The primary contribution of this work is an amortized inference framework, based on our emulator, that produces accurate, reusable, and computationally efficient estimates of choice probabilities for RUM models with general error distributions, including those featuring nontrivial correlation structures.
 The framework presents a potential resolution to the flexibility--interpretability tradeoff highlighted above, enabling practical estimation of flexible choice models without sacrificing the economically meaningful insights and parsimony of RUM models.
-The framework is supported by strong theoretical justification, including a universal approximation guarantee and asymptotic inference results under mild approximation conditions (see Section \ref{sec:theory}).
+The framework is supported by strong theoretical justification, including a universal approximation guarantee and asymptotic inference results under mild approximation conditions.
 Moreover, the framework is largely complementary to recent advances in machine learning methods, including the two streams discussed above.
 In many cases, these methods could be enhanced with emulator-based likelihood evaluations, resulting in flexible models with interpretable substitution patterns and manageable computational demands.